billba/prague/docs/testable_bots.md

 ## Next

-In the next chapter ("[Observables in Prague](./observables.md) we'll briefly learn how to work with (or ignore) `Observable`s, a different way of dealing with async.
+In the [next chapter](./observables.md) we'll briefly learn how to work with (or ignore) `Observable`s, a different way of dealing with async.